Hongru0306/CDDRS/README.md

 ```

 # Note
-The all relevant source will be released before 7.25, 2025!!
+All relevant source will be released before 7.25, 2025!!